datacarpentry/python-ecology-lesson/_episodes/04-merging-data.md

 {: .language-python}

 Take note that the `read_csv` method we used can take some additional options which we didn't use previously.
-Many functions in python have a set of options that can be set by the user if needed.
+Many functions in Python have a set of options that can be set by the user if needed.
 In this case, we have told pandas to assign empty values in our CSV to NaN `keep_default_na=False, na_values=[""]`.
 [More about all of the read_csv options here.](http://pandas.pydata.org/pandas-docs/dev/generated/pandas.io.parsers.read_csv.html)